triggerNZ/jumble/README.txt

 * eclipseplugin
       A simple plugin for running Jumble within Eclipse.

-*antplugin
+* antplugin
       An ant plug for running Jumble in ant.
 It can run jumble on classes in a given directory and output results to files for every mutated class.

-See the README.txt file in each subdirectory for more detail.
+See the README.txt file in each subdirectory for information on how to build, install and use each package.
+Make sure you build them in the order shown above.

 Source Code